 Each residence has a predetermined number of rooms/suites for incoming first-year students.

-In the event that your prefered residence or room type is not available in your roommate group size, you could be assigned to units that accommodate a smaller group size including double rooms.
+In the event that your prefered residence or room type is not available in one of your top ranked residences, you could be assigned to any of our residences.

 You are asked for your personal preferences around noise, music, cleanliness, sleep schedules and more.
-This helps us match you to a student more effectively unless you have already requested your roommate(s).
+This helps us match you to other students more effectively.

 Regardless of where you are assigned, there are a number of opportunities to connect with other students and staff for support.
 Each residence has its own unique community with programming developed by professional and caring staff to make your experience in residence amazing!